cccswann/automate-the-boring-stuff/README.md

 # automate-the-boring-stuff
-Automate the Boring Stuff with Python code-along and projects
+Working through "Automate the Boring Stuff with Python" code-alongs and projects.